Finetuning

-Finetuning lets you customize Moondream for your specific use case.
-Instead of using the general-purpose model, you can train it to be better at exactly what you need.
+Finetuning lets you customize Moondream for your specific use case, training it to be better at exactly what you need.
+Training runs entirely in Moondream Cloud — no GPU required on your end.

 When to use RL finetuning